 What I’m doing

 This is my thank you page on Where’s Sharon.
-I have a similar one on this site.
+I used to have a similar one on this site.

 4. How to increase opt-ins